yousufmsoliman/geometry-central/docs/docs/surface/halfedge_mesh/delta_complex.md

+!!!
+TLDR "TL;DR"

     This section clarifies some formal mathematical ideas that may arise in advanced usage of the halfedge mesh class. **If you are simply loading up a triangle mesh and running an ordinary geometry processing algorithm, you need not worry about these details---everything will behave as expected**.

     If you are implementing intrinsic triangulation algorithms, doing an unreasonable number of edge flips, or are simply curious: read on!

 ## Introduction